 Danil dreams about living by the sea and having horses.

-In his free time, Danil likes to spend time with his wife trying new recipes.
-Taking a walk, urban photo-explorations, and outdoor activities fill his free time.
+In his free time, Danil likes to spend time with his wife trying new recipes, taking a walk, urban photo-explorations, and outdoor activities.
 Danil enjoys writing audiovisual projects and planning ideas for photo and video shoots.

 Megan specializes in biological oceanography and environmental science which she has been pleased to use quite frequently even in the land-locked interior of central Illinois with our salmon and tilapia culture of care projects.